-Page 1909

-Appendix 1

-Subpage 13

-Request to Establish a Process of Accreditation

-Oral and Maxillofacial Surgery Clinical Fellowship

-In Trigeminal Nerve Surgery and Disorders

-Commission Only

-CODA Summer 2024
+Page 1909 Appendix 1 Subpage 13 Ad Hoc Committee to Consider Request to Establish an Accreditation Process for OMS Fellowship in Trigeminal Nerve Surgery and Disorders Commission Only CODA Winter 2025

 The CODA Accreditation Standards for Advanced Dental Education Programs in Oral Maxillofacial Surgery, 4- 11 Major Surgery, 175 procedures must be completed by each authorized final year resident, 20 in each area, one of which is in reconstruction.
 4-11.5 defines Reconstructive Surgery as procedures as vestibuloplasties, augmentation procedures, TMJ reconstruction, hard and soft tissue reconstruction of defects, craniofacial implants, facial clefts and other (cosmetic procedures) and peripheral nerve repair.